 We prefer to raise Berkshire crossed pigs due to customer feedback and our own taste tests!
-Both are delicious but it's our opinion that Berkshire bacon is simply the best, and the pork chops, hams, and steaks are a beautifully dark red, juicy meat unlike anything you will find in a grocery store.
+It's our opinion that heritage breed bacon is simply the best, and the pork chops, hams, and steaks of pastured pork are a beautifully dark red, juicy meat unlike anything you will find in a grocery store.

 Welfare, health, and humane handling of the pigs is valued above all -- and yes, the pigs really do get belly rubs!

 Ordering is currently open for half and whole hogs.
 See the Order page for all the details!

 Our sheep were sourced from breeding stock developed by Janet McNally at Tamarack Lamb and Wool down the road in Hinckley.
 Janet is an long-time sheep grazer who thoughtfully bred Dorset and Ile de France sheep and selected only hearty ewes that performed well in a grass-only, pasture lambing system (meaning no barn, just like nature).

 These are meat breeds producing a medium sized, tender, delicious lamb.
-They also produce wool and we have plans to offer sheepskins and yarn in the near future.
+They also produce wool and we have plans to offer sheepskins, yarn, and batting in the near future.

 They are rotationally grazed and are 100% grass fed and finished.
 We are thrilled to have Janet, a published and well-known grazing expert, just down the road to help us establish our flock and breed healthy animals in a healthy pasture ecosystem.

 We currently have a very limited amount of lamb available, and are offering sample cuts to pork customers upon request.
 Please let us know if you'd like to try some!

 Our brave livestock guardian dogs were also bred and raised by Janet and are crosses of Maremma, Spanish Mastiff, and Polish Tatra.
 They are as important to our sheep operation as the sheep themselves, as we are in an area with plenty of coyote and wolf predation.